Holographic Aspects of Non-minimal $RF^{(a)}_{\mu \alpha }F^{(a)\mu \alpha} $ Black Brane: Non-minimal AdS Black Brane Solution

-in which the gauge coupling constant is 1, and $A_{\nu }$'s are the Maxwell potentials. $q_2$ is the dimensionless coupling constant and it is also interaction term between gauge field and the Ricci scalar\cite{Balakin:2005fu}.\\ Variation of the action (\ref{action}) with respect to the spacetime metric $g_{\mu \nu } $ yields the field equations,
+in which the gauge coupling constant ,$f^{(a)}_{(b)(c) } $, is set to 1, and $A_{\nu }$'s represents the Yang-Mills potentials. $q_2$ is the dimensionful coupling constant and it is also interaction term between gauge field and the Ricci scalar.\\ Variation of the action (\ref{action}) with respect to the spacetime metric $g_{\mu \nu } $ yields the field equations,

 where,

 Variation of the action (\ref{action}) with respect to the $A_{\mu}$ yields the field equations,